GarwelGarwel/Rimocracy/README.md

 # Rimocracy
-RimWorld mod to add politics to the game
+RimWorld mod to add politics to the game (2025 TM)

 ## Governance